Artographer: a Curatorial Interface for Art Space Exploration: Curatorial Values for Media Interface Design

-Serendipity has appeared as a value in other engaging curatorial artwork interfaces \cite{meyer_algorithmic_2024, frost_art_2019}, and notably can facilitate a personal connection and appreciation for art that directs viewers' attention towards supporting human artistry. \begin{quote} ``I found, like, 5 artists today I didn't know about that I want to research more.''
-(P4) \end{quote} P19 describes a new and joyful appreciation for artist Louis Wain: \begin{quote} ``...it just had more surprises.
+Serendipity has appeared as a value in other engaging curatorial interfaces \cite{meyer_algorithmic_2024, frost_art_2019} \textit{and} in search-based recommendation systems~\cite{ninomiya_determinants_2025}.
+In systems that maintain media \textit{provenance}~\cite{almeda_creativity_2025}, serendipitous discoveries can seed personal connection and appreciation for specific aesthetics, artworks, and \textit{human artists.} \begin{quote} ``I found, like, 5 artists today I didn't know about that I want to research more.''
+(P4) \end{quote} P19 describes a new, joyful appreciation for Louis Wain: \begin{quote} ``...it just had more surprises.
 I feel like the [map] interface is a really great learning tool... even for me, who I feel like I'm somewhat knowledgeable about art.... it was such a joy for me to learn about these artists, to discover new artists like this person who only drew cats in the mental hospital...''
-(P19) \end{quote} P3's experience discovering an unexpected appreciation for human-made landscape paintings, as described in Section \ref{sec:aigenerated_juxtapositions} points to opportunities for future work to help users of AI-image generators better connect the imagery they are interested in to established artworks.
+(P19) \end{quote}